A-Lachs/cs-mini-firewall-exercise/README.md

     - Sorting packets in batches using quick algorythm (highest prio priority and lowest serial nr first)
     - Writing sorted batches to 'output.csv' with one line for each batch

+# Future improvement ideas

+1. Improve parsing to include more input file variants
+    - Skip blank and comment lines
+    - Accept other delimiters (commas and white space)
+    - wrap int parsing in try/except to continue on malformed rows

+2. Introduce output variants
+    - offer a serial-only output or print to stdout as an alternative to match accepted output formats (idea: add a small CLI flag e.g., --serial-only)

+3. Improve create_input.py script to introduce edge cases
+    - implement systematic testing of edge cases

 # Disclaimer
 This is a WIP, I am still learning (Oktober 2025)